 - Learn about the gay community and its main personalities such as Marlene Dietrich and Mayor Klaus Wowereit

 Continue your tour walking through the Tiergarten, the city’s best-known gay meeting spot hidden behind the Berlin Wall.
-Find out how LGBT figures have shaped the history of Berlin from the Prussian King Friedrich the Great to today’s openly gay Mayor Klaus Wowereit.
+Find out how LGBTQ figures have shaped the history of Berlin from the Prussian King Friedrich the Great to today’s openly gay Mayor Klaus Wowereit.